wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 Save the result of the current selection as a local (within this verify() run) table name, so a subsequent rule can refer to the saved results by name.
 All results of the directives in the current rule are saved, except the `test` directive and the matched (dynamic) field values.
 Saving rule results may reduce processing time, especially when the results were derived from a `match` operation.
+`save` is denied if the rule reads from multiple tables.

 An example where the APF data set names were used to select profiles, and the 3rd rule uses these profiles to verify corresponding records with access list info.
 Note how field names in the 3rd rule include the table prefix to prevent name clashes: